Analytic Groups

 - Use the Add List button in the middle to add an Allow & Deny List for one of the results tables

-- Use the slider at the front to set whether the values contained in the list should be permitted (Allow) or prohibited (Deny) -> depending on this selection, such values are then available in the results table or are sorted out
+- Use the slider at the front to set whether the values contained in the list should be permitted (Allow) or prohibited (Deny): depending on this selection, such values are then available in the results table or are sorted out

-- In the dropdown on the left, you specify for which field in which results table this restriction should apply -> here the Currency field in the BKPF
+- In the dropdown on the left, you specify for which field in which results table this restriction should apply: here the Currency field in the BKPF

-- In the dropdown on the right you specify which Allow & Deny List should be used -> here is the list with the currencies from above
+- In the dropdown on the right you specify which Allow & Deny List should be used: here is the list with the currencies from above

-- Columns -> For each results table, specify which of the available columns should ultimately be output and saved.
+- Columns: for each results table, specify which of the available columns should ultimately be output and saved.
 You can drag the columns from Available Columns to Selected Columns or change the sorting of these columns using drag & drop.

 User Exits